-Whilst a person can experience guilt for their past mistakes and actions, this post relates to underlying guilt for living our life in our own way and taking care of our needs and wants.
+Whilst a person can experience guilt for their past mistakes and actions, this post relates to underlying guilt for living our lives in our own way and taking care of our needs and wants.

-Empaths have a natural tendency to feel guilty for making their happiness, health and well-being a priority.
+Women have a natural tendency to feel guilty for making their happiness, health and well-being a priority.
 The pressure to be everything to everyone is immense.

 How often have you experienced saying yes to something out of a sense of obligation because you would experience guilt if you said no?